 The short answer is yes.
 The right ESP will meet your business’s unique needs and make your marketing efforts more successful.
 With this choice, there are a handful of key factors to consider as you get a sense of your options.
-You’ll want to choose the most appropriate ESP for your business size and functions in order to minimize the time it takes to set up your campaigns, streamline your day-to-day operations, and easily analyze and evaluate campaign performance.
+You’ll want to choose the most appropriate ESP for your business size and functions in order to minimize the time it takes to set up your campaigns, streamline your day-to-day operations, and optimize email campaign performance.
 With the right ESP, you’ll see savings from major productivity improvements.

 Why is Using an ESP So Effective?